ProgramCommunication Management Program

 Office HoursBy appointment

-Professor Craig teaches numerous courses in traditional and digital media and entertainment management in the Master of Communication Management (MCM) program.
-His research interests include media industries and production studies, LGBT media studies, digital and transmedia entertainment, theory, practice and pedagogy.
+Professor Craig teaches in the Master of Communication Management (MCM) program.
+His course topics and research interests include traditional and digital, global and national, professional and amateur, media and entertainment industries, production studies and culture, transmedia and cross-media production and management, and LGBT media, advocacy, and activism.
 He has spoken on numerous panels including Transforming Hollywood 5, Silicon Beach LA, and E2: The Evolution of Entertainment Conference and appeared on numerous press and TV news outlets including Bloomberg TV.

 Professor Craig is also a multiple Emmy Award-nominated producer and former programming executives at A&E and Lifetime Television.
 Over the past three decades, he has produced over 30 projects, including 100+ hours of television, that included films, television movies, mini-series, and drama series, web series, graphic novels, and stage productions.
 He is a producer-partner in Media Nation, a cross-media production company and has sold, developed, and produced multiple projects at Lifetime, ABC, CBS, History, and Sony/Crackle.
 His IMDB link is David Craig - IMDb.